Financial Planning

 Dave had been a financial success for some time, but because he came from a modest background, he had to put himself through college and graduate school.
 He didn’t want his granddaughter to be burdened with the student debt that he once had.

-As part of the estate plan suggested by the estate attorney, Dave “super-funded” his granddaughter’s 529 plan.
+As part of the estate plan suggested by the estate attorney, Dave “superfunded” his granddaughter’s 529 plan.
 That means instead of only funding it with the annual gift tax exemption amount of $17,000, Dave was able to fund the 529 plan account with five years’ worth of contributions (which is a special allowance under the law that is exclusive to 529 plans).
-Dave cannot make another annual exclusion gift to his granddaughter for five years, but he can after this five-year period expires.

-This particular windfall resulted from the sale of a business, but all windfalls can be unique in their own way and may require their own sensitivities, such as an inheritance following a loved one’s death.
+This particular windfall resulted from the sale of a business, but all windfalls can be unique in their own way and may require their own sensitivities, such as an inheritance following a loved one’s death, or even sudden wealth from lottery winnings.
+Whether you're a lottery winner, receive an unexpected inheritance or sell a business, sudden financial windfalls can drastically change your personal finance landscape.
 Financial planning that focuses on collaboration and listening can find approaches that help protect your windfall while using it in ways that are meaningful to you.
+Working with a financial planner can help you navigate these complexities with the goal of securing your financial future.

 The information regarding estate planning should not be construed as tax or legal advice and is for general informational purposes only.